The Armidale School: Campus

-The facilities of the school include the Michael Hoskins Creative Arts Centre, which incorporates a 240-seat performing arts theatre, drama classrooms and visual arts studios.
-The centre is used by various local and visiting performing arts organisations including as the 'home' of the Armidale Drama & Music Society.
-Other facilities include a heated indoor swimming pool, rifle range, cattle stud, chapel, gymnasium, library, music centre, computer rooms, climbing wall, weights room, an indoor cricket centre, several indoor and outdoor basketball courts, seven tennis courts, rugby and soccer fields, and cricket wickets.
+The facilities of the school include the Michael Hoskins Creative Arts Centre, which incorporates a 240-seat performing arts theatre, drama classrooms, and visual arts studios.
+The centre is used by various local and visiting performing arts organisations including the Armidale Drama & Music Society.
+Other facilities include a heated indoor swimming pool, rifle range, cattle stud, chapel, gymnasium, library, music centre, computer rooms, climbing wall, weights room, an indoor cricket centre, several indoor and outdoor basketball courts, seven tennis courts, sports fields, and cricket wickets.

 Boarding

-TAS currently has six school boarding houses, named Abbott, Croft, Dangar, Tyrrell, and White, and an as yet unnamed 64-bed girls' boarding house which opened its doors in 2018.
+TAS currently has six school boarding houses, named Abbott, Croft, Dangar, Tyrrell, White, and a currently unnamed 64-bed girls' boarding house.

 The senior boys' boarding houses (Abbott, Croft and Tyrrell) each accommodate up to 60 students, with 10 to 15 boys in each year group.
 In the lower years boys are accommodated in dormitories, and as they progress through the school are moved into private study/bedrooms.
 Middle School boys are accommodated in White House, while Middle School girl boarders reside in Dangar House, the school's original primary school.

+Originally, all girls boarding at the school lived in the renovated Dangar House.
+However, within 12 months, the school expanded its girls’ accommodations to include the former languages building, Moyes House.
+Continued growth eventually led the school to construct a new boarding house in 2018 to accommodate additional female students.

 Co-curricular Activities

 Co-curricular activities available to TAS students include: Debating and public speaking, drama, band, orchestra, choirs, art, photography, Duke of Edinburgh's Award Scheme, and a school Poll Hereford stud which exhibits cattle at local and regional agricultural shows.
-Annual theatrical productions are staged in the School's Hoskins Centre theatre; previous productions include The Addams Family (2018), Oliver!
-(2019), Wizard of Oz (2019), Sweeney Todd (2020) and Rhinoceros (2022).
+Annual theatrical productions are staged in the School's Hoskins Centre theater; previous productions include The Addams Family (2018), Oliver!
+(2019), Wizard of Oz (2019), Sweeney Todd (2020), Rhinoceros (2022) and Legally Blonde (2023).

 Community service

 It is an expectation of TAS that all students must commit to at least 20 hours of community service per year, both in the local and wider community.

 Year 8 students may volunteer for a service trip to St Christopher's orphanage in Fiji, where they participate in the upkeep and daily maintenance of the orphanage and establish friendships with the children.
 In the past, a similar Christian service trip has been offered to Year 10 and 11 students to Thailand, assisting at the McKean Leprosy Rehabilitation Centre and the Agape AIDS Orphanage near Chang Mai.
-Other service offerings have included a visit to helping indigenous boys and girls at Yipirinya School in Alice Springs, Northern Territory.
+Other service offerings have included a visit to predominantly-Indigenous Yipirinya School in Alice Springs, Northern Territory.
 Locally, for more than a decade senior TAS students have participated in a lunchtime reading and play program with the neighbouring Minimbah Primary School, an independent school in east Armidale with a predominantly Indigenous student enrolment.
 Other student-led initiatives include donating blood to the NSW Red Cross Blood Bank and support raising awareness for mental health most recently through not-for-profit social agency, Batyr.